Keeping Explorers Connected

-Communicating is at the heart of every human endeavor, but it becomes especially important when communicating with humans and spacecraft hundreds to billions of miles off of Earth’s surface.
+Communicating is at the heart of every human endeavor, but it becomes especially important when communicating with humans and spacecraft far from Earth’s surface.

-Our two networks combine to bring down the equivalent of 1,200 Blu-ray discs of data per day.
-That’s about 98 percent of the data from all NASA missions.
+Our Near Space Network brings down the equivalent of 1,200 Blu-ray discs of data per day.
+That’s about 90 percent of the data from all NASA missions.

 Though NASA is most known for its remarkable science missions, the agency is also called to explore our universe.
 ESC adapts technologies developed for science to enable human spaceflight.

-Our exploration team supports more than 15 NASA missions and initiatives at any one time.
+Our exploration team supports numerous NASA missions and initiatives at any one time.

 We leverage Goddard’s experience building robotic missions to enable bold exploration endeavors.

-The team serves on a number of critical NASA exploration teams and collaborates with many organizations across the agency.
+The team serves on a number of critical NASA exploration teams and collaborates with industry, academia, other government agencies, and many organizations across the agency.